Free Quote Pre Pay & SAVE

 Is Bite Back safe for kids and families?

-Bite Back is built for family yards.
-Our program uses plant-based, all-natural treatments and a targeted application process that focuses on the places ticks and mosquitoes live, hide, rest, and breed.
+Bite Back was built for family yards.
+Our program uses all-natural essential oil blends and a targeted application process focused on the places ticks and mosquitoes live, rest, breed, and travel.

-Families often choose us because they want to avoid synthetic pesticide programs around play areas, pets, gardens, patios, pools, and outdoor living spaces.
-We also document special property notes such as playsets, toddler areas, gardens, beehives, or sensitive landscaping before service.
+Families choose us because they want a more thoughtful option around play areas, patios, pools, pets, gardens, and outdoor living spaces.
+Before service, we can note playsets, toddler areas, gardens, beehives, sensitive landscaping, or areas you want handled with extra care.

 Is Bite Back safe for dogs and cats?

-Pets should be kept indoors during the visit so the technician can work safely and without interruption.
-If your dog has a specific run, favorite corner, or high-use area, that can be added to the account notes.
+Pets should be kept indoors during the visit so the technician can work safely and completely.
+If your dog runs a specific fence line, corner, side yard, or shaded path, tell us so that area can be added to the property notes.

-Yard treatment helps reduce pressure in the environment, but pets should still stay on veterinarian-recommended tick and flea protection.
+Yard treatment helps reduce pressure in the environment, but pets should still remain on veterinarian-recommended flea and tick protection.

 Do you use bifenthrin, permethrin, or synthetic pyrethroids?

-No. Bite Back was built for families looking for an all-natural alternative to conventional synthetic pesticide programs.
+No. Bite Back was built for homeowners who want an all-natural alternative to conventional synthetic pesticide programs.

-That difference matters to families with children, pets, gardens, pollinator areas, and outdoor living spaces.
+That difference matters to families who care what is sprayed around children, pets, gardens, pollinators, and outdoor spaces.

 Does Bite Back harm bees?